As with each CF release, there are features great and small--ones that may "sell" it, and ones that may simply make your life easier.

 Also, while the traditional GUI-based installer remains (still about a gig in size, sadly), a new much smaller zip-based installer has been offered (less than 150m in size), with a cfinstall script for configuring it.
 Finally, a new feature has been added to permit json-based capture or import of CF Admin settings, again to facilitate automated deployment (similar in many ways to the cfconfig module of Commandbox, but different).

-These features are discussed in the following sections of the pre-release release notes document:
+These features are discussed in the following locations (originally tracked as their sections in the pre-release release notes document):

 - Installation zip and cfinstall script (7 pages in its online docs, was pp 22-24 in the beta docs)